nhrones/gitBashWin/readme.md

 ### Git BASH
 Git for Windows provides a BASH emulation used to run Git from the command line.
 It is installed as part of the Git for Windows install.

-### BASH as default
+### setting Git Bash as VScode default

-To set Git-Bash as the default terminal shell in VSCode:
+You may want to set this shell as the default in VSCode.
+I've chosen to just select it when needed.
+You do this in the dropdown in the upper-right corner of the terminal pane.

+If you prefer to have Git Bash as the default in Code:

  - open settings in vscode  -- file -> preferences -> settings
  - search -> terminal.integrated.defaultProfile.windows